-4) Select destination virtual disk file format.
-Here I selected MS Virtual growable image type to not allocating full 16GB disk space now.
-Because original file is just 7.5GB.
+4) Select virtual disk file format.
+Here I selected MS Virtual growable image type.
+It is like a dynamic VHD file.
 Always better to select growable type if you worry about disk space.

-5) Next is destination location.
-Make sure enough space available for conversion.
+5) Next is the destination location.
+Make sure that there is enough space available for conversion.

 6) Click Next to start.
 Starwind V2V is really cool with these steps and fast too.
 7.5GB VMDK file converted to VHD in 9 Minutes on my computer.
 No headache with commands and scripts.

 8.)
-Since both platforms are different, Windows 7 guest OS will install required drivers.
+Since both platforms are different, Windows guest OS will install the required drivers and patches automatically.
 Let the installation finish, and restart guest VM if required.

-9) That’s it; you will get a full functional Virtual machine in Virtual PC which was converted from VMware.
-Install Virtual machine additions for Guest and start using it.
+9) That’s it; you will get a fully functional Virtual machine in Hyper-V which was converted from VMware.
+Install Hyper-V guest additions and start using.